For the complete documentation index, see llms.txt.

 Real-World Examples

 The United States Constitution is a classic example, establishing the legislative branch (Congress) to make laws, the executive branch (President) to enforce laws, and the judicial branch (Supreme Court and other courts) to interpret laws.
-Each branch has specific powers and can check the others—for example, the President can veto legislation, Congress can override vetoes and approve appointments, and courts can declare laws unconstitutional.
+Each branch has specific powers and can check the others—for example, the President can Veto legislation, Congress can override vetoes and approve appointments, and courts can declare laws unconstitutional.

 Other countries, like India and Germany, also have separation of powers embedded in their constitutions, although the balance and specifics can vary based on political and legal traditions.